Iasir-Arafat-riaz/RoadRiderz-CustomX-MERN-Stack/README.md

 # For FrontEnd using ReactJS & React-BootsTrap component library
 # For BackEnd using NodeJs, ExpressJs
-# For Database using most popular no SQL database MongoDB
+# For Database using most popular no SQL database MongoDB (implement CRUD operation)